-Students will be introduced to language concepts that focus on grammar, vocabulary, and connect to a cultural theme.
+Students are introduced to language concepts that focus on grammar, vocabulary, and connect to a cultural theme.
 At the conclusion of a section students will complete a project connected to the cultural theme.
-This course will use Latin Novellas, level appropriate Latin text, to encourage comprehension of Latin without necessarily translating into English.
+This course employs Latin Novellas, level appropriate Latin text, to encourage comprehension of Latin without necessarily translating into English.